jhmorgan-netanomics/Netanomics_Analysts_Collaborative_Environment/README.md

      x11docker --xephyr x11docker/xfce xfce4-terminal
      ```
    - To operate the collaboborative environment, you do not need x11docker image per se, but you do need its dependencies and settings.
-   - After you have confirmed that you can successfully forwarded applications from the container, it's your choice to retain it.
+   - After you have confirmed that you can successfully forwarded applications from the container, it's your choice to retain the image.

 ---